CypherCore/CypherCore/README.md

 CypherCore is an open source server project for World of Warcraft written in C#.

-The current support game version is: 9.0.2.36949
+The current support game version is: 9.0.2.37176

 ### Prerequisites
-* Visual Studio 2019 with netcore 3.1 [Download](https://www.visualstudio.com/downloads/)
+* Visual Studio 2019 with .NET 5.0 [Download](https://www.visualstudio.com/downloads/)
 * Mysql Database 5.6 or higher [Download](https://dev.mysql.com/downloads/mysql/)

 ### Server Setup